ajeetraina/dhi-sample-demos/cert-manager-controller/guide/guides.md

 Docker Hardened Images may have different entry points than standard cert-manager images.
 Use `docker inspect` to inspect entry points for Docker Hardened Images and update your Kubernetes deployment if necessary.

-### cert-manager specific troubleshooting

-- Missing components: cert-manager requires multiple components to function.
-Ensure you've deployed all necessary components (controller, webhook, cainjector) with compatible hardened images.
-- Certificate issuance failures: Check the cert-manager-controller logs for ACME challenges or issuer configuration problems.
-The controller provides detailed logging about certificate lifecycle events.
-- Webhook connectivity: If using the webhook component, ensure network policies allow communication between the controller and webhook pods.
-- Leader election: In multi-replica deployments, verify that leader election is functioning correctly.
-The controller uses leader election to ensure only one instance manages certificates at a time.